Order by title :: Order by author :: Order by age :: Order by rating

 click again to flip

-Flash Fiction sorted by date
+Flash Fiction sorted by author

 I've been driving around this stupid track, stuck in 35th place for TWO HOURS NOW!
 I wish something would happen.
 Woah, what is that?
 I can almost make out a shape.
 A square?
 A wall, it's a wall.
 Why is a wall in the middle of the track?
 Who is hitting me?
 What are you guys doing, I'm surrounded.
 I can't get out of this.
 They are taking me to the Wall!
 Guys!
 Guys stop!
 AHHHHHHHHH!
 "What did you do to him?"
 "He said he was bored, I made something happen."
 "Your such a jerk Luci."